Language selection

 Made-in-Canada technology

-Canadian scientists and industry have unique expertise to contribute to the AOS.
-NASA has invited Canada to develop three cutting-edge instruments for this mission, slated for launch in .
-Supported by the Canadian Space Agency (CSA), the following concept technologies have been designed and developed by Canadian universities:
+Canadian scientists and industry have unique expertise that allows Canada to significantly contribute to a large international mission such as AOS.
+For this mission, slated for launch in , Canada is contributing three cutting-edge instruments.
+Supported by the Canadian Space Agency, the following concept technologies have been designed and developed by Canadian universities:

 Infographic on HAWC mission